 The Department seeks applications to fill multiple tenure-track positions at all levels in the key areas of power/controls, communications/signal processing, and computer engineering/embedded systems.
 In addition, we have one or more positions for outstanding candidates in all areas of Electrical and Computer Engineering who will further strengthen the Department.
 Faculty responsibilities include developing and maintaining an internationally recognized research program, effective classroom teaching at the undergraduate and graduate levels, and professional service.

-Applicants should apply online at http://utah.peopleadmin.com/postings/18983.
+Applicants should apply online at http://utah.peopleadmin.com/postings/45755.
 Résumés with names and contact information for at least three references, a statement of research, and a teaching statement should be included with the online application.
-Applications will be reviewed starting December 1, 2012, and will be accepted until the positions are filled.
-Applicants must hold a Ph.D. by the time of appointment.
+Applications will be reviewed starting December 15, 2015, and will be accepted until the positions are filled.
+Applicants must hold a PhD by the time of appointment.

 The University of Utah is an Equal Opportunity/Affirmative Action employer and educator.
-Minorities, women, and persons with disabilities are strongly encouraged to apply.
-Veterans preference.
-Reasonable accommodations provided.
-For additional information: http://www.regulations.utah.edu/humanResources/5-106.html.
+Minorities, women, veterans, and those with disabilities are strongly encouraged to apply.
+Veterans’ preference is extended to qualified veterans.
+Reasonable disability accommodations will be provided with adequate notice.
+For additional information about the University’s commitment to equal opportunity and access see: http://www.utah.edu/nondiscrimination/.